openfiletax/fact-graph/README.md

 * `sbt clean` - delete the build artifacts
 * `sbt test` - run the tests (both Java and JS)
 * `sbt testOnly tinSpec.scala` - run just the `tinSpec.scala` test
+* `sbt publishLocal` - publish to your local repository to use Fact Graph with other projects

 Some commands depend on other commands.
 For instance, `sbt test` will run `sbt fastOptJS` to compile the JS build, if necessary.